NFL Rumors: Nathan Peterman Could End Up Week 1 Starter For Buffalo Bills As Josh Allen Struggles

 The rumors surrounding the Buffalo Bills playoff race are not getting much clearer.

-After the team’s third preseason game — which was seen as a chance for rookie quarterback Josh Allen to lock down the starting role — there are even more questions after a porous offensive line left Allen battered and unable to make much of an impression at all.
+After the team’s third preseason game — which was seen as a chance for rookie quarterback Josh Allen to lock down the starting role — there are even more questions with a porous offensive line left Allen battered and unable to make much of an impression at all.
 Allen was sacked five times in a little less than one half of action on Sunday, and the Democrat & Chronicle notes that the race for starting quarterback is looking quite complicated.

 Columnist Sal Mairona noted that Allen failed to seize the starting job, though it wasn’t exactly his fault.